spinalcordtoolbox/spinalcordtoolbox/documentation/source/overview/testimonials.rst

     I have been working on spinal cord MRI for some years and I cannot make it without help of SCT.
 The segmentation, co-registration and MNI template etc are great features in the SCT toolbox, fast and reliable.
-We have published papers in high impact journals such as PNAS and Brain, using SCT as main analysis tool.
+We have published papers in high impact journals such as PNAS and Brain, using SCT as the main analysis tool.
 SCT is well documented and the forum is really helpful as well.
 We can always get very quick replies for any questions there!
 So huge thanks to the SCT team for their hard work and contribution to spinal cord